 According to Gary Audin, President of Delphi Inc., partnering with third-party maintenance (TPM) organisations is not as risky as some consider it to be, and customers are becoming more comfortable with the idea of leaving their original equipment manufacturer (OEM) contracts for a solution that better suits their needs.
 When looking for third-party maintenance support, look at providers who offer the following risk options:

 Local engineers with experience supporting multiple hardware and software systems

 Locally stocked replacement parts

 Preventative health checks to proactively reduce downtime and service calls

 2. Reduced maintenance costs

 As a direct result of the OEM business model, customers unfortunately face increases in maintenance costs year after year and/or the eventual cancellation of OEM support once equipment reaches the End of Life (EOL) and End of Support Life (EOSL) stages.
-The OEM revenue stream relies primarily on new systems development, which then requires customers to replace current equipment rather than keep it in operation.
+The OEM revenue stream relies primarily on new systems development, which then requires customers to replace current equipment rather than keeping it in operation.
 Customers are presented with two options: costly post-warranty service or costly upgrade purchases.
-Neither of which help reduce maintenance cost.
+Neither of which help to reduce maintenance costs.